 1. #Melikser, the vegan cosmetics brand that 93% of customers want to buy again

-This was the message that Lee Ha-na, CEO of "Melixer," a vegan cosmetics brand that "takes action" for people and the environment, wanted to convey when she launched her crowdfunding campaign.
+This was the message that Lee Ha-na, CEO of “Melixer”—a vegan cosmetics brand that “takes action” for people and the environment—wanted to convey when she launched her crowdfunding campaign.

 Perhaps it’s thanks to the supporters who recognized and backed our vision?
-Melixer said they learned three things through their Wadiz crowdfunding campaign.
+Melixer said they learned three things through their Wadiz campaign.

 1. Gentle ingredients

-2. Reasonable prices
+2. Reasonable price

-3. Brand philosophy
+3. Brand Philosophy

-Born out of intense deliberation, these gentle cosmetics deliver active ingredients directly to the skin while excluding unnecessary additives, ensuring a comfortable experience.
+Born from intense deliberation, these gentle cosmetics deliver active ingredients directly to the skin while excluding unnecessary additives, ensuring a comfortable experience.
 As a result, the vegan cosmetics brand Melixer launched four crowdfunding campaigns, raising a cumulative total of approximately 70 million won with the participation of over 1,300 supporters who resonated with the brand’s values.

 “Melixer is creating sustainable options that can be incorporated into everyday life, in the way we do best.”